-This year's faculty initiates are John R. Donnelly, M.D., associate professor of family medicine and community health, and predoctoral director for the Department of Family Medicine, and William M. Klykylo, M.D., professor of psychiatry and pediatrics and the Director of Child & Adolescent Psychiatry.
+This year's faculty initiates were John R. Donnelly, M.D., associate professor of family medicine and community health, and predoctoral director for the Department of Family Medicine, and William M. Klykylo, M.D., professor of psychiatry and pediatrics and the director of the Division of Child & Adolescent Psychiatry.

-Also elected into AWA are current medical students from the Class of 2002: Sarah D. Corathers, Ryan A. Leahy, Scott R. Monnin, David L. Rogers, James T. Rosneck, David L. Smith, Carrie C. Strauss, Harry R. Vanderwal, Peter E. Vonderau, David R. Wilkinson.
-From the Class of 2003 initiates are: Deepa Channaiah, Kimberly G. Deringer, Jacob B. Jones, and Marlo N. Oyster.
+Students elected into AWA from the class of 2002 were Sarah D. Corathers, Ryan A. Leahy, Scott R. Monnin, David L. Rogers, James T. Rosneck, David L. Smith, Carrie C. Strauss, Harry R. Vanderwal, Peter E. Vonderau, David R. Wilkinson.
+From the Class of 2003, student initiates were: Deepa Channaiah, Kimberly G. Deringer, Jacob B. Jones and Marlo N. Oyster.